petersiemen/ddos-resilient-reference-architecture/README.md

     * AWS account
     * IAM user in AWS with programmatic access activate (ACCESS_KEY_ID, SECRET_ACCESS_KEY)
     * configure [aws-cli](https://aws.amazon.com/cli/) to use a AWS_PROFILE with the downloaded ACCESS_KEY_ID, SECRET_ACCESS_KEY associated
     * Buy a domain and register it in AWS Route53
+    * Read my [blog post](https://petersiemen.net/ddos-resilient-reference-architecture-on-aws) for a more information about this stack

 2. Prepare environment
     ```shell script